Jordan Ward

-Jordan Alexander Ward (born February 1, 1995), known professionally as Jordan Ward, is an American singer, songwriter, and dancer.
+Jordan Alexander Ward (born February 1, 1995) is an American singer, songwriter, and dancer.
 He began his career as a dancer before transitioning to music.
 Ward launched his professional music career in 2017.
 In 2023, Ward released his debut studio album, Forward.
 Ward was nominated in 2024 for the NAACP Image Award for Outstanding New Artist at the 55th NAACP Image Awards.

 Early life

-Jordan Ward was born on 1st of February, 1995 and raised in St. Louis, Missouri.
+Jordan Ward was born on February 1, 1995 and raised in St. Louis, Missouri.
 From a young age, he exhibited a strong passion for the arts, particularly dance and music.

 Career

-Dancing Career
+Dancing career

 Jordan studied dance, including ballet, jazz, and hip-hop, throughout his teens.
 Before venturing into music, Jordan Ward established himself as a dancer, training and performing with various dance companies and in numerous stage productions.
-After graduating from high school, he moved to Los Angeles, where he worked as a backup dancer, touring with artists including Justin Bieber, Becky G, Janet Jackson, and Beyoncé.
+After graduating from high school, he moved to Los Angeles, where he worked as a backup dancer, touring with artists including Justin Bieber, Becky G, Janet Jackson, Usher, and Beyoncé.